Resident certificate: Alien Resident Certificate

 There are various methods of qualifying for an ARC, including undertaking sanctioned employment with a work permit, joining family members (including parents, children and spouses) who are themselves legal residents in the Republic of China, undertaking missionary work, investing in a local business, or studying at an approved institution.
 The relevant authorities may also choose to grant an ARC to foreigners who fit none of the above categories on an ad hoc basis.
 The ARC is issued by the National Immigration Agency.

 The document itself is a plastic credit card-sized card with an embedded integrated circuit containing confidential personal data, and costs the applicant NT$1,000 per year.
 The electronic ARC cards replaced a paper version in 2007–8, and were intended to "not only bring new convenience to foreigners but would also contribute to the government's anti-forgery and anti-terrorism drives."
 As of October 2009 around 60,000 foreign residents have yet to exchange their old paper ARCs for a new IC card.
 The paper cards were phased out on 1 February 2010.
 A multiple entry permit is now included on the card, whereas previously it was stamped separately in the holder's passport.
 The applicant may apply for a maximum of three years validity for the ARC, with some categories (for example missionary work or study) being limited to a maximum of one year at a time.
 Some types of ARC (Joining Family or Teaching) require a medical examination conducted at an approved hospital.
 Besides entitling the bearer to remain in Taiwan for the duration of the certificate's validity, the ARC is also needed to apply for a driving license in Taiwan.

 There is also an Alien Permanent Resident Certificate (外僑永久居留證 (Wàiqiáo Yǒngjiǔ Jūliú Zhèng, Gōa-kiâu Éng-kiú Ki-liû-chèng)), or APRC available.
 To obtain the APRC, residence (classed as 183 days or more in a year) must have been maintained for five years.
 Other conditions apply, including meeting minimum salary or assets requirements, and a criminal record check carried out in the applicant's home country.
-The fee for an APRC is NT$10,000, and the holder must either remain in the country for 183 days per year or else arrange an exemption with the National Immigration Agency in order to maintain permanent residency.
+The fee for an APRC is NT$10,000.

+If the holder became eligible for an APRC through marriage to a Taiwanese national, the holder must either remain in the country for 183 days per year or else arrange an exemption with the National Immigration Agency in order to maintain permanent residency.
+If the holder became eligible for an APRC through work, the holder must return to Taiwan at least once in a five-year period.

 The APRC card itself does not carry an expiration date and thus renewals are not required.
 The law permitting permanent residency was established in 1999, and the first APRCs were issued in 2000.